-The laid-back and un-crowded nature of Turks and Caicos make it an ideal choice for a family holiday.
-Whilst the abundance of white sandy beaches and crystal-clear shallow water are a dream adventure for any budding explorer, the newly-installed children’s park , located in the Grace Bay Beach area, is sure to be a favourite with any young traveller.
-Blending family-friendly fun with exclusive luxury of a prestigious Elegant Resorts holiday, Turks and Caicos is the perfect choice for all the family.
+The laid-back and uncrowded nature of Turks and Caicos make it an ideal choice for a family holiday.
+Whilst the abundance of white sandy beaches and crystal-clear shallow water are a dream adventure for any budding explorer, the newly-installed children’s park, located in the Grace Bay Beach area, is sure to be a favourite with any young traveller.
+However, there’s no doubt that Turks and Caicos is also a destination for couples, oozing romantic appeal from the moment you arrive.
+Indulge in private dining along stretches of pristine white sands, explore the enchanting atmosphere of Grand Turk and raise your heart rate with a variety of thrilling watersports in the sparkling ocean waters.

 A popular way to while away the hours in paradise is by setting sail and exploring the neighbouring islands.
 For an unforgettable experience, why not include a whale watching tour in your Turks and Caicos stay?
 Between February and April, scores of Humpback Whales pass the islands of Grand Turk and Salt Cay on migration to their breeding grounds at nearby Mouchoir Bank and this natural phenomenon is a stunning spectacle for those lucky enough to observe it.

 Ideally located on the iconic and idyllic stretch of sand that is Grace Bay Beach, the latest addition to Turks and Caicos’ family-friendly activities is the brand new children’s park.
 Comprising a botanical garden, contemporary children’s playground, crafts village and volleyball court, the park is a play-day paradise and a must for any family looking to pack even more fun into their Turks and Caicos itinerary.
-Conveniently located near our featured property Gansevoort Turks and Caicos, A Wymara Resort, the park sits on six acres and promises to keep the most active adventures occupied and enjoying the fresh sights and sounds of these beautiful islands.
+Conveniently located near our featured property Gansevoort Turks and Caicos, A Wymara Resort, the park sits on six acres and promises to keep the most active adventures occupied.

 Magnificent marine life and delicate coral reefs have brought fame to Turks and Caicos in the diving industry, yet the area avoids the tag of being overpopulated with commercial dive tours.
 The three most popular locations for diving are Providenciales, Salt Cay and Grand Turk, and they each provide plentiful opportunity to experience some of the planet’s most beautiful underwater scenery and wildlife.